Poop-fish/Basic-NotePad-Texteditor/README.md

 Creating the Editor: The GTextEditor class can be initialized with the following optional parameters:

-- x, y: Coordinates for the editor window (default: 0, 0). this realy dosnt matter because u can change cords
+- x, y: Coordinates for the editor window (default: 0, 0). this realy dosnt matter because u cant change cords

 - wd, ht: Width and height of the window (default: 600, 400).